 But most important of all is to simply realize what not to do.

-Don’t leave your family, friends, or business without access to the information they might need should you become unavailable.
+Don’t leave your family, friends, or business without access to the information they need should you become unavailable.

 That could elevate a tragedy into an even worse disaster.